 - Social SEO: $600.00- $1200.00/month

-- Google Ads (Pay-per-click) cost depend on the competitive nature of the keywords phrases you are targeting.
+- Google Ads (Pay-per-click) cost depends on the competitive nature of the keywords and phrases you are targeting.

 We have seen long-stem keyword phrases as low as a few cents per click while competitive two-word keyword phrases go for as high as $75.00 per click.
 Ouch!